Making A More Sustainable Holiday Season

 You know those beautiful gifts you received a few years ago, but never even took it out of the box?
-There’s no harm in re-gifting these items (as long as they’re not to the person who gave it to you in the first place, haha) I’m sure that if you Marie-kondo your home, you’ll also find items that are perfectly giftable.
+There’s no harm in re-gifting these items (as long as they’re not to the person who gave it to you in the first place, haha) and I’m sure that if you re-organize your home, you’ll also find items that are perfectly giftable.
 It’s the same as buying items on ebay or in secondhand shops, which are also good options for looking for gifts too.

 4. Give Experiences

 Movie/show tickets, a class, a beauty treatment, park passes, memberships… these experiences are meaningful, personal, and come without packaging.
 Alternatively give virtual gifts like donating to a charity a person supports, or movies, ebooks or physical books (the latter two both available for Living Without Plastic, see #6 below).